kimsjjkjn/PBPK_Propranolol/README.md

 Jones, H. M., and K. Rowland Yeo.
 "Basic concepts in physiologically based pharmacokinetic modeling in drug discovery and development."
 CPT: Pharmacometrics & Systems Pharmacology, vol. 2, no. 8, 2013, pp. 1–12. doi:10.1038/psp.2013.41.

+Jones, Hannah M, et al. “A Novel Strategy for Physiologically Based Predictions of Human Pharmacokinetics.”
+Clinical Pharmacokinetics, vol. 45, no. 5, 2006, pp. 511–542, https://doi.org/10.2165/00003088-200645050-00006.

 Reigner, B., et al. "Comparative pharmacokinetics of propranolol after administration into the portal and systemic circulation in the rat."
 Journal of Pharmacology, vol. 38, no. 2, 1989, pp. 112–119. doi:10.1159/000136352.

 Rowland, M., et al. "Physiologically based pharmacokinetics in drug development and regulatory science: a workshop report."
 Clinical Pharmacokinetics, vol. 45, no. 5, 2006, pp. 507–526. doi:10.2165/00003088-200645050-00006.

 Rowland, M., and T. N. Tozer.
-Clinical Pharmacokinetics and Pharmacodynamics: Concepts and Applications.
+"Clinical Pharmacokinetics and Pharmacodynamics: Concepts and Applications."
 4th ed., Wolters Kluwer Health/Lippincott Williams & Wilkins, 2011.

 Rostami-Hodjegan, A. "Physiologically based pharmacokinetics joined with in vitro–in vivo extrapolation of ADME: a marriage under the arch of systems pharmacology."
 Clinical Pharmacology & Therapeutics, vol. 92, no. 1, 2012, pp. 50–61. doi:10.1038/clpt.2012.65.

-Taegtmeyer, Anne B, et al. A Study of the Relationship between Serum Bile Acids and Propranolol Pharmacokinetics and Pharmacodynamics in Patients with Liver Cirrhosis and in Healthy Controls.
+Taegtmeyer, Anne B, et al. "A Study of the Relationship between Serum Bile Acids and Propranolol Pharmacokinetics and Pharmacodynamics in Patients with Liver Cirrhosis and in Healthy Controls."
 Vol. 9, no. 6, 6 June 2014, pp. e97885–e97885, https://doi.org/10.1371/journal.pone.0097885.

 Zhao, Peng, et al. "Applications of physiologically based pharmacokinetic (PBPK) modeling and simulation during regulatory review."
 Clinical Pharmacology & Therapeutics, vol. 92, no. 1, 2012, pp. 1–4. doi:10.1038/clpt.2012.113.